TimothyYe/godns/README.md

 }
 ```

-For this example, a webhook will be triggered when the IP changes, the target URL `http://localhost:5000/api/v1/send` will receive an `HTTP POST` request with request body:
+For this example, a webhook will be triggered when the IP changes, and the target URL `http://localhost:5000/api/v1/send` will receive an `HTTP POST` request with the request body:

 ```json
 { "domain": "ddns.example.com", "ip": "192.168.1.1", "ip_type": "IPV4" }